Kernix13/windows-cmd-prompt/CmdPrompt.md

 C:\Users\Jim>ipconfig/all
 ```

-- to flush dns address (?) - adding `/release` and `/renew` to have your pc ask for a new ip address (?) -
+- To flush dns address (?) - adding `/release` and `/renew` to have your pc ask for a new ip address (?) -
-- you can type your router ip address into the web browser and enter `admin` for user and `password` for pw or no pw or pw of admin – or know your router pw
+- You can type your router ip address into the web browser and enter `admin` for user and `password` for pw or no pw or pw of admin – or know your router pw
 - **NETSTAT**: network statistics - `netstat -an` - List Network Connections and Ports, lists open ports and related ip addresses and what state the port is in
 - to check if you have malware running on your computer that’s connecting to internet locations without you knowing about it
 - you can get a list of all active TCP connections from your computer